 - Do not put your insulin in a freezer.

-- Always keep your insulin close to your body if you are outside hiking or snowboarding in freezing winter weather.
+- If you are outside hiking or snowboarding in freezing winter weather, always keep your insulin close to your body.
 I recommend using your inside pockets or keeping the insulin vial, pen, or pump in direct contact with your skin.

 Conclusion

-When temperatures are out of control, chances are your blood sugar will follow suit.
+When temperatures are out of control, your blood sugar will likely follow suit.
 Hot or cold weather extremes can affect your diabetes medications and injectables, making it difficult to control sugar levels and prevent diabetes complications.

-A 2018 study indicated a sharp rise in hospitalizations among diabetic people when temperatures hit extreme high or low (during summer and winter).
-Hence, to keep your blood sugar under control, it's pertinent to know the storage recommendations for your insulin meds and stick to them.
+A 2018 study indicated a sharp rise in hospitalizations among diabetics when temperatures hit extreme highs or lows (during summer and winter).
+Hence, to keep your blood sugar under control, it’s pertinent to know the storage recommendations for your insulin meds and stick to them.

 Sources